-Six exploration wells were drilled within the North Falkland Basin during the 1998 drilling campaign (Figure 1-4), including two wells in PL032.
+Six exploration wells were drilled within the North Falkland Basin during the 1998 drilling campaign (Figure 1-4).
 No commercial finds were located, but five of the six wells had oil shows and live oil was recovered at surface.
-Both wells drilled in PL032 encountered oil and gas.
+Significant levels of gas were also recorded.
 There has been no further exploratory drilling in Falkland Island waters' since the 1998 campaign.